jsalinasf/cheat_sheets/linuxCommands.md

 	unalias all
 	all (it doesn´t work anymore)

+### PIPES:

-### PIPES: Pass the stdout of a command to the stdin of another command
+Pass the stdout of a command to the stdin of another command

+	ps aux | grep http

+	ps aux | tee psfile | grep ssh

 	ls -la /etc | less

 	ls | tee peanuts.txt (It writes the output of the command to 2 streams: file and screen)

 ### ENVIRONMENT: stores global variables such as: paths, home directory, etc